Los Angeles, California

 Built-up steel plate band exoskeleton with exposed cementitious fire proofing, wide flange girder floor framing with exposed metal deck at perimeter, steel plate shear walls (SPSW) at core, triple pendulum base isolated structure, aluminum window wall glazing, cement plaster hyperbolic support walls and stair enclosures, cast in place concrete subterranean garage.

-Dolan Daggett, Vanessa Jauregui, Diana Rodriguez, Maxime Lefebvre, Renata Galan, Hugo Ventura, Raul Garcia, Emmanuel Osorno, Brennen Huller, Tanveer Sami, Sean Briski, Nicholas Barger, Zarmine Nigohos, Richard Yoo, Scott Nakao, Christine Lawson, Francisco Delgado
+Dolan Daggett, Vanessa Jauregui, Diana Rodriguez, Maxime Lefebvre, Renata Galan, Hugo Ventura, Eric McNevin, Raul Garcia, Emmanuel Osorno, Brennen Huller, Tanveer Sami, Sean Briski, Nicholas Barger, Zarmine Nigohos, Richard Yoo, Scott Nakao, Christine Lawson, Francisco Delgado

 AIA/LA NEXT LA Merit Award, 2010